JosephWitten/school/maths/pure year 2/chapter 2/Functions and graphs.md

 # Functions and graphs

-A modulus function is in geeral, a functio of tge type
+A modulus function is in general, a function of the type

 <font size=3>